People like Fads…

 So no matter what I produce - guides, programs, books, shows – My personality is the constant.

-My style and delivery.
+My style and delivery that make results.
 That’s what people really pay for.

 So don’t put a lid on it.
 Be yourself and create your “fad”.

-Create a fitness nursing program/product that will change one person for the better (through movement).
+Create a fitness program/product that will change one person for the better (through movement).

 Your style may be more reserved than mine or you are more like a drill sergeant, that’s fine.
 There are people out there who will want that and who will try your program/ Fad.